Chapter 6: No Story Left Behind

 6. Take Five (Breathe Deep and Slow)

-7. Repeat Until Complete
+7. Repeat Until it Feels Complete

 Once your story is fully written, take a moment to acknowledge your work.
+The hardest step is the first one, and now it's behind you.

 Follow the steps until your first draft is complete.
 Then move on to Chapter 7: Rebuilding Trust in the Present.